young159357/fitus-hotel-manage/README.md

 # Welcome
-This mark the first commit of whole project
+This mark the first commit of whole project.
+(Edited)